About the church of Lloret

 Located on the right of the facade, the belfry has a square design and five sections, two of which extend from the Temple façade.
 The fourth section has a sealed semi-circular arch on each side and the fifth has a terrace with balustrade and an opening with a semi-circular arch on each side.
 The finish has the form of a Baroque canopy, with mouldings and skylights.

 The interior consists of one floor with a single nave with four sections of barrel vault ceiling and four lateral chapels.
 The core galley is at the foot of the temple, buttressed by a segmental arch and groined vault, which contains the organ, enlarged by the Cardell brothers in 1892.
 The Presbytery has a rectangular floor plan, with the Mesquida Coat of Arms in the middle of the vault.
 The main altarpiece is Baroque from the beginning of the 17th Century, with three levels, centralized by the image of the Mare de Déu de Loreto, and a sculpture of Sant Domingo in the upper section.
 The lateral levels display canvasses with various saints.
 The predella features paintings of Sant Tomàs and Sant Robert.

 The Sacristy, on the right of the Presbytery, has a rectangular antechamber with a barrel vault ceiling and lintel doorway on the right which connects to a patio, which contains two segmental arches with traditional Ionic style columns which are the ruins of an old Dominican cloister.
 The Sacristy specifically speaking has an intersecting barrel vault roof, whose vault keystone has the Dominican Coat of Arms; it contains diverse objects such as the remains of a Gothic altarpiece and basin for washing hands.

-How to find the church of Mare de Deú de Loreto
+Get directions to Església de Mare de Deú de Loreto

 Lloret de Vistalegre